-Ecuador arrests 275 people, protests halt transport for second day
+Ecuador arrests 350 people, protests halt transport for second day

-The 66-year-old president has set oil producer Ecuador on a centrist path after years of leftist rule under his predecessor Rafael Correa and is aligning policies to conform with a three-year $4.2 billion International Monetary Fund (IMF) deal.
+The 66-year-old president has set oil producer Ecuador on a centrist path after years of leftist rule under Rafael Correa and is implementing austerity measures to conform with a three-year $4.2 billion International Monetary Fund (IMF) deal.

 But Moreno’s scrapping of decades-old fuel subsidies this week incensed many Ecuadoreans and brought violent protests in a nation with a history of political volatility.